 Running toil scripts has one required positional argument: the job store.
 The default job store is just a path to where the user would like the job store to be created.
 To use the quick start example, if you're on a node that has a large /scratch volume, you can specify the jobstore be created there by executing: python HelloWorld.py /scratch/my-job-store, or more explicitly, python HelloWorld.py file:/scratch/my-job-store.
 Toil uses the colon as way to explicitly name what type of job store the user would like.
 The other job store types are AWS (aws:region-here:job-store-name), Azure (azure:account-name-here:job-store-name), and the experimental Google job store (google:projectID-here:job-store-name).
-Different types of job store options can be looked up in Job Store API.
+More information on these job store can be found at Running in the cloud.
+Different types of job store options can be looked up in The job store interface.